 Can vinegar help remove coffee grounds from garbage disposal?

-While it can slow down the process of coffee beans clumping together, pouring vinegar into your garbage disposal won’t remove coffee grounds.
+While it can slow down the process of coffee beans clumping together, pouring a few drops of vinegar into your garbage disposal won’t remove coffee grounds.

 What are some other DIY home remedies for unclogging coffee grinds?